ETO Logo

 Crunchbase data has gaps, especially for companies with a lower public profile, but we believe it is a relatively comprehensive and accurate source for the sort of data CAT uses.
 For more details, please refer to the methodology section and appendices in this CSET report; the process we used to evaluate and extract data from Crunchbase is generally similar to the process described there.

 There is no single objective definition of an "AI company."
-We take a deliberately broad approach, using three different criteria to identify AI-related companies in Crunchbase.
+We take a deliberately broad approach, using two different criteria to identify AI-related companies in Crunchbase.
 Any privately held company that meets at least one of the criteria is counted as an AI-related company in CAT, and investments involving that company will be included in CAT's investment metrics.

 • Keyword match: The company's business description in Crunchbase matches a regular expression-based query for AI keywords.
 The query is reproduced in Appendix 2 of this CSET report.